labwc/labwc.github.io/src/integration.md

   cinnamon.
 Written in C.
 - [obmenu-generator]\: Popular with openbox communities.
 Written in Perl.
 - [openbox-menu]\: XDG menu spec compliant, using LXDE's library and menu package.
 Used to be packaged by debian, but isn't anymore.
+Though the Github repos has been frozen, as of November 2024 it works once compiled.
 Written in C.
 - [arch-xdg-menu]\: Arch Linux's xdg-menu package based on SuSE 2003 implementation.
 Written in Perl.
 - [obamenu]\: Designed for pipemenus, but could easily be modified to produce